lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 **Link**: [Buy](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)<br>
 **Author**: [Martin Kleppmann](https://twitter.com/martinkl)

-This book is one of the coolest books about high load applications and databases.
+This book is one of the coolest books about high-load applications and databases.
 From this book, I’ve learned how works some of the most important mechanisms of nowadays highly available database systems (replication, partition, sharding, constancy, clustering, etc.)